ychoi04/mica-gd405/lectures/proj-final.md

 # Final Project

 The final project is an open project as long as it is related to generative typography.
-The only requirement is to use external data in your project.
+The only requirement is to use some kind of external data in your project.
 Look back at everything you have done so far - sketches, notes, assignments, etc.

 You may make it as practical and functional, or as experimental and unconventional as you want, but make sure you are not just replicating an existing project.
 It is so easy to just copy and paste someone else's codes without understanding what is really going on.
 When you use other people's codes, use them as building blocks for your own ideas.